Choosing Fabulous Accessories for Kitchens, Lounges and Bedrooms

 Which material is best?

 Rugs are available in a variety of materials, so choose the right one for your location.
 Wool and nylon are soft and warm underfoot but may be affected by humidity and are less practical for high traffic areas.
 Polypropylene or vinyl are practical choices for kitchen rugs as they are very hardwearing and more stain-resistant.
-A thick pile will feel more sumptuous, but a shorter pile will trap less dirt and may be a better option if you have children or pets.
-If the rug is to be used in a very high traffic area, a durable, resilient material is best.
+A thick pile will feel more sumptuous, but a shorter pile will trap less dirt and maybe a better option if you have children or pets.
+If the rug is to be used in a very high traffic area, durable, resilient material is best.

 Wherever you use your rug, it is bound to get a little dirty at some stage.
-Some rugs are dry-clean only, which may become expensive if they need cleaning often.
+Some rugs are dry-cleaned only, which may become expensive if they need cleaning often.
 A kitchen rug is likely to end up needing regular washing to maintain good hygiene, so choose one that is simple to wash and quick to dry.
-It is also vital to makes sure the material on the reverse of the rug is appropriate and safe.
+It is also vital to make sure the material on the reverse of the rug is appropriate and safe.
 If you are placing your rug on a polished or uncarpeted floor, it must either have a non-slip backing or you will need to attach a rug pad to the reverse to avoid slippage.

 One of the best things about rugs is that they can be used to inject a splash of color to a room, instantly giving it a fresh look.
 Darker rugs will not show as much dirt, ideal for areas where there may be grimy foot traffic.
 However, stains or spills will be harder to spot on a bright, patterned rug.
 Whichever you choose, it is certain to bring dramatic flair to the room.

 Consider these key areas when selecting a rug and you can be sure that whatever you choose, it will add a welcoming, individual finishing touch to your home.